Hirokazu Kobayashi

 Professor Emeritus and Visiting Professor, University of Shizuoka

 Approximately 1,000 years ago, during the Heian period in Japan, the blind elderly mother Zushioh met at the end of “Anju and Zushioh'', may have suffered from cataracts.
 The most common eye diseases among the elderly are cataracts, glaucoma, and age-related macular degeneration, and it is said that 60-70% of people aged 65 and over have cataracts.
 Cataracts were a difficult disease to treat until around 2000.
 It was a given that older people had poor eyesight, and we had no choice but to accept that.
 We were born in good times.
-I started to find it difficult to read highway signs while driving and the text on slides projected on screens.
+I started to find it challenging to read highway signs while driving and the text on slides projected on screens.
 I tried different glasses, but the problem persisted.
 It was not until I turned 55 that I decided to visit an ophthalmologist to get it checked out.
 I was diagnosed with cataracts and was told that although medication could slow the progression, surgery was the only way to improve her symptoms (I had developed the disease earlier than average).
 I visited a different eye doctor for a second opinion, and this doctor agreed with the first doctor's diagnosis.
 Therefore, the decision was made to undergo surgery, and the core technology of this surgery was the ultrasonic emulsification of the gelled contents of the crystalline lens and the introduction of an intraocular lens that folds up and opens after insertion.